Grapenormous/top-posts-from-banned-hardporn-subs/README.md

 # What is this?

 Reddit banned a shitton of subreddits a few months ago (July 2020).
 Thousands, probably.
-This is a collection of the top 100 posts from a couple dozen banned porn subreddits.
+This is a collection of the top 100 posts from a couple dozen banned (and quarantined) porn subreddits.
 Each .md file (but this one) is a subreddit.

 Want another subreddit included?
 Go to [issues](https://github.com/Grapenormous/top-posts-from-banned-hardporn-subs/issues) and post your suggestion.
 If I feel like it, I'll add it.